luxonauta/luxacss/README.md

 > luxa CSS is a minimalist CSS framework.

-Luxa now have documentation with examples, see [here](https://luxonauta.github.io/luxadocs/)!
+See the documentation with examples [here](https://luxonauta.github.io/luxadocs/)!

-You can also see the [collection on Codepen](https://codepen.io/collection/XbOwvm) :sparkling_heart:
+You can also see the [collection on Codepen](https://codepen.io/collection/XEkzjB) :sparkling_heart:

 Simple and focused, its goal is to provide a lightweight solution that can be easily implemented in any development context.